Which means of transport to use en Andalousie?

 By train, direct AVE connections to Madrid, Barcelona and Cordoba, and to Granada, with a change at Antequera.
 Media Distancia trains to all Andalusian provincial capitals.
 Cercanías trains to the province of Seville (www.renfe.com).
 Bus line 32 to the city center from the station.

 In Seville, the city offers 180 km of carrer bici, bicycle paths identified by raised circles on the ground.
-Sevici (www.sevici.es), the equivalent of Paris's Velib', provides 2,500 bicycles at 263 points (free for the first half-hour, then €1.03 or €0.51 for the next hour, depending on whether you have a short or long subscription).
-Numerous bike rental points, costing around €8 for 2 hours, €15 for an electric bike.
+Sevici (www.sevici.es), the equivalent of Paris's Vélib', provides 2,500 bicycles at 263 points (free for the first half-hour, then €1.03 or €0.51 for the next hour, depending on whether the subscription is short or long).
+Numerous bike rental outlets, costing around €8 for 2 hours, €15 for an electric bike.

-Since June 2021, the city has introduced a scooter rental system (2,000), managed by two companies: Reby (http://reby.com) and Voi (www.voi.com), with a prospect of 200 points in Seville.
-Electric scooters are not allowed on sidewalks, and speed is limited to 25 km.
+Since June 2021, the city has offered a rental system for scooters (2,000), managed by two companies: Reby and Voi (www.voi.com), with the prospect of 200 points in Seville.
+Electric scooters are not allowed on sidewalks, and speed is limited to 25 km/h.
 You must be over 15 and wear a helmet.
 They can be hired from the Bike Center and returned to the same location.

 Seville's traffic is fairly heavy, and the historic downtown area is almost entirely pedestrianized.
 So it's best to leave your car in the parking lot, without leaving anything in the boot.
 There are plenty of parking lots in the city center, but they are quite expensive.
 Expect to pay at least €15 per day.
 The same applies to Granada and all Andalusian cities.
 For the time being, no city has an entrance fee.